 What is Trauma-Focused Therapy?

 Trauma-focused therapy is rooted in understanding the impact that trauma has on a person’s functioning.
-Trauma-focused approaches do not require a disclosure of trauma to be activated.
-We assume that anyone may be affected by trauma at some point during their lifetime.
+Trauma-focused approaches do not require a disclosure of trauma to be beneficial.
+We assume that everyone may be affected by trauma at some point during their lifetime.

 The principles of trauma-informed therapy include offers of safety and choice in every step of the process.
 Whether it’s choosing a therapist or choosing a seat, trauma-focused therapists recognize the importance of offering individual’s choice throughout their healing process.
 Trauma-focused treatment is paced by the individual’s readiness with the support of a trained therapist.